 Changing lives here at

-First Presbyterian Church – September 2018
+First Presbyterian Church – November 2018

 YOUR GENEROUS SUPPORT OF THE CHRISTIAN FOOD PANTRY IS APPRECIATED.
 Many thanks for your continued support of the BG Christian Food Pantry by giving food items in the grocery cart by the elevator.
 Every week or so we are filling up the cart and then delivering the donated items to the local Christian Food Pantry.
 I am continually thanked by the staff members who work at the Pantry and asked to extend thanks to all in our church who have assisted on a regular basis.
-I can confirm that the items we provide are also appreciated by the families and individuals we serve, and very helpful in providing basis needs for those who need this assistance.
+I can confirm that the items we provide are also appreciated by the families and individuals we serve, and very helpful in providing basic needs for those who need assistance.
 Thanks for your help and generosity.
 Dave Hyslop—on behalf of the Deacons

 The church also has one A.A. group that meets here in our Fellowship Hall on Tuesday evenings from 7-9.
-We also have an N.A. group that meets on Wednesday evening in the Green Lounge from 7-9 and a H.A. group that meets on Sunday evenings from 7-9.
+We also have an N.A. group that meets on Wednesday evening in the Green Lounge from 7-9 and an H.A. group that meets on Sunday evenings from 7-9.